 - Tasks show up in the CloudReactor dashboard before they execute

 To gain these features, you need to register your Task beforehand with the CloudReactor API.
-Below, we’ll use the aws-ecs-cloudreactor-deploy Docker image to deploy to ECS as well do the CloudReactor registration.
-It’s also possible to make API calls to create Tasks directly if you know the ECS task definition ARN, but we won’t cover that here.)
+Below, we’ll use the aws-ecs-cloudreactor-deployer Docker image to deploy to ECS as well do the CloudReactor registration.
+(It’s also possible to make API calls to create Tasks directly if you know the ECS task definition ARN, but we won’t cover that here.)

 The steps to grant CloudReactor Task management access are a pre-requisite for full integration.

 The easiest way to gain full integration capabilities is to use the aws-ecs-cloudreactor-deploy Docker image to build and deploy your project.
-It deploys multiple tasks per project to both ECS and CloudReactor, so it alleviates the need to do the setup yourself.
+It can deploy multiple tasks per project to both ECS and CloudReactor, so it alleviates the need to do the setup yourself.